 Every time he comes to New York, it's a million dollars.

-Just to balance that out, if he gets this tax plan through and all this stuff through, how much more money will that bring into the economy?
+Every time he does another $2 million, just to balance that out, if he gets this tax plan through and all this stuff through, how much more money will that bring into the economy?

 I mean, that's the thing.

-That's uh maybe three, four hundred billion in tax revenue that would come in immediately.
+That's maybe $300,000, $400 billion in tax revenue that would come in immediately.

-And by the way, uh, you know, I I think Trump, I've told Trump, call this a jobs bill, don't even call it a tax bill, because this is all about how do we create higher paying jobs in this country and bring factories and jobs back to this country that have left.
+Don't even call it a tax bill because this is all about how do we create higher paying jobs in this country and big factories and jobs back to this country that have left.

-Um these are the jobs that were lost under Obama, who tried to destroy our coal mining industry, and they're coming back.
+These are the jobs that were lost under Obama, who tried to destroy our coal mining industry, and they're coming back.

-We've we've recovered, by my calculations, almost half of the jobs that were lost in the mining industry under Obama in just six months.
+We've recovered, by my calculations, almost half of the jobs that were lost in the mining industry under Obama in just six months.

-That's a pretty good that's a pretty good uh record.
+That's a pretty good record.

 Yeah.

-Uh obviously a new tax plan, new business tax plan.
+Obviously a new tax plan, new business tax plan.

 So that's encouraging hiring right now.

-Did that have something to do with this past month with the great job creation?
+Does that have something to do with this past month with the great job creation?

-You know, the two amazing statistics.
+You know, two amazing statistics.

-One is write this down, Mark.
+One is, write this down, Mark.

-So this is a worker tax cut when we cut business taxes because if businesses have more money, they can plow it back into the business and expand their operations.
+So this is a worker tax cut when we cut business taxes, because if businesses have more money, they can plow it back into the business and expand their operations.

 So that's a big deal.